 The most economical approach to obtaining a divorce in Australia is through a joint application for divorce, where both parties agree on the divorce and its terms.

-The process of divorce in Australia requires the demonstration of a marriage breakdown, evidenced by a 12-month separation period.
+The divorce process in Australia requires the demonstration of a marriage breakdown, evidenced by a 12-month separation period.

 A joint application, particularly when no children are involved or the children are over 18, simplifies the process, as court attendance is not mandatory.